Hosting and bandwidth provided by MacAce.net.

 Internally, the education-only "Late 2011" iMac model is significantly less capable -- with a slower processor with half the number of cores, less memory, less video memory and a smaller hard drive -- compared to the regular "Mid-2011" iMac models.

 All of these models support the same 1333 MHz PC3-10600 DDR3 SDRAM SO-DIMMs and have four RAM slots, but the "Mid-2011" models officially support 16 GB of RAM and third-parties have determined that these models actually are capable of supporting 32 GB of RAM.
-The education-only "Late 2011" model, on the other hand, officially supports only 8 GB of RAM and this maximum is believed to be capped in EFI.
+The education-only "Late 2011" model, on the other hand, officially supports only 8 GB of RAM, but actually is capable of supporting 16 GB of RAM.

 Other upgrade capabilities may also vary between the lines.
 As first discovered by site sponsor OWC, the "Mid-2011" models support the 6 Gb/s Serial ATA 3.0 standard for the hard drive/SSD after installing the iMac EFI Update 1.6.
 The storage drive in the education-only model is believed to also have the same capability, but it is possible that the speed is limited in EFI.